SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 ..
 NOTE: this example cannot be run in the REPL, due to the fact that it is reliant on keyboard input.
-   I have yet to come up with a better example where ‘while’ is the right kind of loop to use, however.
+   I have yet to come up with a better example where “while” is the right kind of loop to use, however.
    (I'm trying to avoid any examples where the number of iterations is known at the start of the loop.)

 .. _ControlFlow_DoWhile: